Minecraft Console ClientMinecraft Console Client

 After installation

-When you run Termux next time, you need to start Ubuntu with: ./startubuntu.sh
+When you open Termux next time, start Ubuntu with:

 To stop MCC from running you can press CTRL + C